hcarnes/hcarnes.github.io/_posts/2018-04-10-react_redux_final_project_recap.md

 * sometimes are called presentational components because they are concerned with how things look
 * they pretty much just take props and return the markup of the component

-Here is an example of a stateless component found Greenthumb Gardens:
+Here is an example of a stateless component found in Greenthumb Gardens:

 ```javascript
 import List from 'material-ui/List';